Technology Tales

 3rd July 2016

-BASH is a command-line interpretor that is commonly used by Linux and UNIX operating systems.
-Chances are that you will find find yourself in a BASH session if you start up a terminal emulator in many of these though there are others like KSH and SSH too.
+BASH is a command-line interpreter that is commonly used by Linux and UNIX operating systems.
+Chances are that you will find yourself in a BASH session if you start up a terminal emulator in many of these, though there are others like KSH and SSH too.

 BASH comes with its own configuration files and one of these is located in your own home directory, .bashrc.
 Among other things, it can become a place to store command shortcuts or aliases.
 Here is an example: